Healthy foods come in all shapes and sizes. They’re both nutritious and flavorful.

 Nuts and seeds are a great on-the-go snack because they travel well and require little preparation.

 Tree nuts are nutritionally dense and offer protein, fiber, unsaturated fats, and numerous bioactive health compounds.
-Studies suggest that consuming nuts and seeds on a regular basis may reduce the risk of cardiovascular disease, promote weight loss, reduce inflammation, and lower cholesterol levels.
-(28)
+Studies in Nutrients suggest that consuming nuts and seeds on a regular basis may reduce the risk of cardiovascular issues, promote weight loss, reduce inflammation, and lower cholesterol levels.

 Almonds are an energy-dense food with high levels of fiber, copper, magnesium, potassium, and protein.
-Studies indicate many health benefits, in addition to decreasing the risk of developing diabetes and cardiovascular disease.
-(29)
+Studies in the Journal of Agricultural and Food Chemistry indicate many health benefits, in addition to decreasing the risk of developing cardiovascular issues.

 Chia seeds can easily be incorporated into most recipes and make a great addition to yogurt, soup, salads, oatmeal, smoothies, and pancakes.
-They are good sources of healthy fats, fiber, iron, calcium, fatty acids, and magnesium.
-(30)
+They are good sources of healthy fats, fiber, iron, calcium, fatty acids, and magnesium, says MedlinePlus.

 Macadamia nuts are very high in unsaturated fat.
 However, those fats are the heart-healthy kind.
 It’s also a good source of protein, calcium, magnesium, fiber, iron, and B Vitamins.
-Studies show that they have the potential to lower lipid levels and have a beneficial impact on cardiovascular health when consumed in moderate amounts.
-(31)
+Studies in the Western Journal of Medicine show that they have the potential to lower lipid levels and have a beneficial impact on cardiovascular health when consumed in moderate amounts.

 Sunflower seeds are a delicious addition to yogurt, trail mix, and salads but because they are higher in fat and calories than some of the other options they aren’t always the best choice to be eaten on their own.